neneboe/BittyBird/README.md

   * `Socket.reconnectAfterSeconds` instead of `Socket.reconnectAfterMs`
   * `skipHeartbeat` is a property of `Socket` instead of `Socket.connection`
   * No `Socket.connectionState` method.
 Starscream doesn't yet support this.
+  * `Socket.push` takes an instance of `Message` as a param instead of a generic data object

 #### Author